sourcegraph/handbook/content/departments/people-talent/talent/tools/guide_to_using_brighthire.md

 - **Quality & Consistency**: BrightHire takes the gut-feelings and guesswork out of our decision making process, helping Sourcegraph uncover the best talent and raise the quality of every single interview, assessment and hiring decision our team makes.
 - **Speed & Efficiency**: BrightHire helps us make great hires in record time by shortening feedback loops, removing unnecessary steps, and eliminating misalignment across our hiring teams.

-## How our teammates use BrightHire
+## How to setup BrightHire

 You **must** be on Google Chrome in order to use BrightHire.

 - **Step 1:** You'll automatically receive an email invite to BrightHire when you're scheduled for your first interview (if the invite does not come through, or you require access prior to your first interview, please Slack #Hiring and a member of the Talent team will manually invite you).
 Use the invite to set up your account, log in with Google using your Sourcegraph email, and sync your Google calendar.
 - **Step 2:** Familiarize yourself with BrightHire by watching [this video](https://help.brighthire.ai/en/articles/4168499-brighthire-101).
 Note: you must be a registered BrightHire user to view this video.
 - **Step 3:** Download the [BrightHire Chrome extension](https://chrome.google.com/webstore/detail/brighthire-extension/mbokiighkhdopgedihndpibkincpcgan?hl=en&authuser=0).

+## How to interview with BrightHire

-- **Step 4:** Click the "Interview with BrightHire" button in your calendar invite when joining an interview.
+- **Step 1:** Click the "Interview with BrightHire" button in your calendar invite when joining an interview.
 (This is instead of clicking "Join Zoom Meeting")
-- **Step 5:** You should see your BrightHire Chrome extension pop up to help guide you.
+- **Step 2:** You should see your BrightHire Chrome extension pop up to help guide you.
 If you don't see it, click the puzzle-piece icon in the top right hand corner of your screen and it will show up.
-- **Step 6:** Lead the interview as you normally would.
-You can hover your curser over each question prompt to see your full question.
-No need to take notes unless you want to!
-Everything will be captured and transcribed for you, and you will be able to reference it when filling out your scorecard after the interview.
-- **Step 7:** Go to Greenhouse to fill out your scorecard, and use the BrightHire side panel to review your notes and the interview to provide robust candidate feedback.
+- **Step 3:** Use the BrightHire pop up window to reference the structured interview questions you should ask.
+These questions are synced with your Greenhouse scorecard.
+Click on each question within the BrightHire window so that they're timespamped in the recording.
+The entire interview will be captured and transcribed for you, but if you choose to take notes, please do so under each question in BrightHire.
+Loom instructions for step 3 can be found [here](https://www.loom.com/share/dd9845ff7c004abaa26d7b560d5de782?sid=88762b99-79a0-429a-8bc5-ab4ad833dc5e).
+- **Step 7:** Once you leave the interview, click on the green "Complete scorecard" button with the Greenhouse symbol at the top of your BrightHire window to be quickly taken to your scorecard within Greenhouse.
+If you forget to click "Complete scorecard" within BrightHire, simply navigate to your Greenhouse scorecard by clicking the link in your interview calendar invite.
+- **Step 8:** On your Greenhouse scorecard, click the blue "View recording" button on the side panel.
+You will be shown the manual notes that you took within BrightHire.
+Next to "Interview Questions" above the first question in Greenhouse, click the blue "Import notes" button with a BrightHire symbol.
+Any notes you took within BrightHire will then be automatically pulled to each question within Greenhouse, along with a hyperlinked timespamp of when it was asked in the interview so that you can easily reference that answer back.
+- **Step 9:** If you'd like to leverage notes that the AI notetaker has created for you, click on the "AI Notes" tab on your BrightHire side panel.
+You can copy the entire interview, or notes from each question, by clicking on the double square symbol and pasting them into your Greenhouse scorecard wherever they may the most sense.
+Loom instructions for step 9 can be found [here](https://www.loom.com/share/a727c89c9f1443909b897df2e783afdc?sid=b84f22e6-4941-48aa-9c22-51477e0ac806).
+- **Step 10:** Fill in the focus attributes and overall recommendation within your Greenhouse scorecard and submit the scorecard when it's complete (ideally no later than 24 hours after the interview).
+There is an option to view the BrightHire recording on the side panel if you need to reference your interview back.

+## How to leverage BrightHire recordings to make informed hiring decisions

+When our hiring teams review and share interviews, they can work together to triangulate perspectives, check bias, and avoid costly mistakes.
+Reviewing candidate answers with full context instead of relying on human memory can lead to a better quality of hire.

+Below are features to leverage within BrightHire to help facilitate structured, consistent and evidence-based hiring:

+- **Candidate profiles:** Under the candidates tab in Bright Hire, you can search for candidates by name and access their profiles.
+These profiles include highlights and summaries that have been captured during the interview process.
+You can share these profiles with your team by copying the URL and pasting it into Slack.
+This feature is beneficial to use prior to interview debriefs.
+- **Comparing candidates side by side:** Within the candidate compare page, you can place two candidates side by side and compare how they answer the same questions.
+Highlights from each interview are easily accessible and can be viewed alongside each other.
+Loom instructions for candidate profiles and compare pages can be found [here](https://www.loom.com/share/1c2dc7f0b9244555a531b58f9eb06bad?sid=9ed821c9-7b8c-44e1-9a0b-61f4f3b1669d).

 ## Teammate FAQ